Sobia: In Egypt

+In Saudi Arabia

+In Saudi Arabia, sobia is a fermented drink prepared from a mixture of wheat flour, malt, sugar, and spices.
+These ingredients are diluted in water and allowed to ferment naturally at ambient temperature, resulting in a refreshing beverage with very low alcohol content.
+Its nutritional properties are highly valued during Ramadan.

 Sobia syrup is made from the ingredients of barley, dry bread, oats or raisins, after which filtering are added amounts of sugar, cardamom and cinnamon mixed in proportional amounts, then ice is added to it for cooling.

 It is presented in multiple colours, white, which is the colour of barley, red with strawberry flavour, brown when tamarind is added to it, and it is recommended to eat it within two or three days because it loses its nutritional value after that.
 It is generally considered a refreshing drink.
-There are other methods of preparing it based on milk and vanilla, which is the most common method in Egypt.

-Alcohol and Fermentation

 The Saudi Food and Drug Authority indicated that there is a small percentage of ethanol (alcohol) that results from the self-fermentation process of juices and drinks, which are natural chemical reactions with added sugar.

-Sobia is considered fermentable when stored for more than 2 days, and research has been conducted to determine the percentage of intoxicating ethyl alcohol in sobia samples, and it reached 2.3% after 24 hours, and increased to 4.2% after 48 hours, until it reached 6.8% after 72 hours.
+In a report from 2007 locally produced sobia was found to contain alcohol levels far exceeding the permitted 0.3%, with tests indicating amounts up to five times higher.
+Scientific studies conducted by Umm Al-Qura University and King Abdul Aziz University revealed that, due to inadequate handling during production, the beverage showed increasing alcohol content over time, rising from 2.3% after 24 hours to 6.8% after 72 hours.
+These findings raised significant health and religious concerns, prompting local authorities to impose strict storage and sale regulations and calls for a broader regulatory intervention.